 2. Indicators

-Trend Indicators includes
+Trend Indicators include

-• Moving Averages (MA)
+- Moving Averages (MA)

 This Smoothens price data to identify trends.
-Simple Moving Average (SMA) which Averages prices over a specific period and Exponential Moving Average (EMA) which Gives more weight to recent prices for faster trend detection.
+Simple Moving Average (SMA), which averages prices over a specific period, and Exponential Moving Average (EMA), which gives more weight to recent prices for faster trend detection.

-• Bollinger Bands
+- Bollinger Bands

 Momentum Indicators include

-• Relative Strength Index (RSI)
+- Relative Strength Index (RSI)

 Indicates overbought (above 70) or oversold (below 30) market conditions, helping traders anticipate reversals.

-• Moving Average Convergence Divergence (MACD)
+- Moving Average Convergence Divergence (MACD)

 Tracks momentum and potential trend reversals using the relationship between two moving averages.